March 27, 2026

 1. Make fruit a healthy and delicious substitute for sugary desserts.
 It is naturally sweet and nutritious, too.

 2. Don’t drink soda.
-Opt for 100 percent fruit juice or seltzer water with a squeeze of lemon or lime instead.
+Instead, opt for seltzer water with a splash of 100% fruit juice or a squeeze of lemon or lime.

 3. Treat yourself to a single serving of something sweet if you crave it once in a while.
 Deprivation usually backfires.
-Try to limit it to 150 calories and savor each bite slowly.
+Limit it to 150 calories and savor each bite slowly.

-4. Read food labels and choose options that are lower in added sugars.
+4. Read food labels and choose options that are low in added sugars.
 Many food items, such as yogurt, can vary greatly in sugar content.

 5. Don’t buy it!
 The easiest way to avoid sugary treats is to not have them on hand in the first place.

 One simple way to eliminate sugar in your diet is to make sure it never makes it into your grocery cart.
 Seeing a sugary product in your fridge or pantry can be too tempting.
-Though it may take a little extra time, get in the habit of checking an ingredient list to see if the product is a healthy choice before making the purchase.
+Though it may take a little extra time, get in the habit of checking an ingredient list while you’re in the grocery store, to see if the product is a healthy choice before buying it.

 • Choose fresh, unprocessed food whenever possible.